Sakura-shem/Sticker/readme.md

-# Todo
+# Sticker
- It's a concise tool which you can use to replace windows notebook if you don't need many extra functions other than text recording.
+ It's a concise desktop sticker if you don't need many extra functions other than text recording.

 ## Install
  - Download the packaged file in release.